GoogleCloudPlatform/python-docs-samples/storage/cloud-client/README.rst

                             However, if you specify prefix='/a' and delimiter='/', you'll get back: /a/1.txt
+        upload              Uploads a file to the bucket. enable-default-kms-key
+                            Sets a bucket's default KMS key.
+        upload-with-kms-key
-        upload              Uploads a file to the bucket. download            Downloads a blob from the bucket. delete              Deletes a blob from the bucket. metadata            Prints out a blob's metadata.
+                            Uploads a file to the bucket, encrypting it with the given KMS key.
+        download            Downloads a blob from the bucket. delete              Deletes a blob from the bucket. metadata            Prints out a blob's metadata.